chung-leong/react-ansi-animation/README.md

 The website is optimized for viewing on mobile devices as well.

-To see the Ink version of `<AnsiText>` in action, install [ink-ansi-animation](https://www.npmjs.com/package/ink-ansi-animation) then run it from a directory that contains ANSI files:
+To see the Ink version of `<AnsiText>` in action, install [ink-ansi-animation](https://www.npmjs.com/package/ink-ansi-animation) then run it from a directory containing ANSI files:

 ![Screenshot](./doc/img/screenshot-2.jpg)